reign0ver/RW_iOS_Bootcamp/README.md

 By the other hand but not less important.
 I enjoy by tons too playing at League of Legends.
 So If you like League too, for sure we're going to be best friends xD.

-Hope you can find all this content usefull for starting and to get better in iOS development.
+Hope you can find all this content usefull for starting and to get better in iOS development just like I'm doing at this moment.

 Cya.
 Love you, Andrés:]